 ID verification process

-Although Airbnb asks all guests to submit a profile photo and verify their phone & email before they can make a booking, for extra security you can ask that all prospective guests have their IDs verified before booking a stay at your property.
+Although Airbnb strongly encourages all guests to submit a profile photo and require them to verify their phone and email before they can make a booking, for extra security Hosts can ask that all prospective guests have their IDs verified before booking a stay at your property.
 You can find out more about this here.